 During the summer a friend and I had volunteered to be in charge of our quilt group meeting.

-We decided to do— quilt block painting.
+We decided to do— barn quilt block painting.

 During the spring we had gotten together and painted large quilt blocks on 3 X 3 squares.
 They are big and wonderful, but knew that they were too large for the group to make.